ilios/user-guide/courses-and-sessions/courses/course-rollover.md

 The concept of "rolling" a Course over is basically making a copy of it with the intent of re-using the structure (with or without offerings).
 This eliminates the need to enter all of this information another time, saving time and effort.

-All courses in Ilios will have the Course Rollover icon displayed.
+All courses in Ilios have the Course Rollover icon displayed.
 The location and appearance of this is shown below.

 ![course rollover icon location](../../images/course_rollover/course_rollover_button.png)